Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment: Proposed Method

-We compute the loss across all regions that satisfy the specified criteria on $s$-scale feature maps in eq 4.
-This approach enables us to differentiate samples that exhibit inconsistent quality information across various scales for the same image:
+We compute the loss across all neighboring regions in the small patch feature map, as shown in Eq.~(\ref{all_sim}).
+This approach enables us to amplify the distance between samples with inconsistent quality information at different scales within the same image, thereby more effectively differentiating between them.

 \textbf{Overall Loss.} Let \( \hat{Y} \) and \( Y \) respectively denote the predicted scores and the ground truth scores for the image \( I \).
 Given \( \lambda \) represent the hyperparameters.
 The notation \( \| \cdot \|_1 \) signifies the \( \ell_1 \) regression loss.
 The total loss is defined as: